somangshu/hawkeye/README.md

 - chrome.alarms for reccursive/automated tracking
 - Sound notification if a slot if avilable
 - Publish to chrome extension store
+- Automated slot of the day prediction and related notification
+- Send reminder on SMS

 ## Authors